Classical-Quantum correspondence in Lindblad evolution: Introduction

-5. Compared to the models used in the physics literature -- see Unruh--Zurek \cite{unzu} for the pioneering discussion of the classical/quantum correspondence for open systems -- the ellipticity hypothesis \eqref{eq:nondeg} made in \cite{hrr} and here is too strong.
-Rather than \eqref{eq:exam}, one should consider $ \ell_j = x_j $, $ 0 \leq j \leq J = n $ so that the Fokker--Planck operators is given by $ Q = H_p + \frac12 \gamma h \Delta_\xi $.
-This would require more subtle subelliptic estimates (see Smith \cite{smith} for a recent treatment with an asymptotic parameter) than \eqref{eq:est0}.
-Gong--Brumer \cite{gob} showed numerically that for such operators with chaotic classical dynamics for $ p$, the classical/quantum correspondence persists for long times.

 This paper is self-contained except for some basic facts about semiclassical quantization from \cite[Chapter 4]{z12}.
 It is organized as follows.
 In \S \ref{s:sym} we review the definition of pseudodifferential operators and symbol classes.
 We introduce a new $L^2$-based symbol class which is natural for the study of Hilbert--Schmidt operators, and show the properties of the corresponding pseudodifferential calculus.
 In \S \ref{s:ego} we present a variant of Egorov's theorem with Hilbert--Schmidt norm and in \S \ref{s:semiL} we prove mapping properties of $ e^{ t \mathcal L}$. \S \ref{s:cla} is then devoted to estimates on the Fokker--Planck evolution.
 A general result about agreement of classical and quantum dynamics in Hilbert--Schmidt norm is proved in \S \ref{s:aqd}.
-Finally, in the appendix, we review some properties of pseudodifferential operators with quadratic symbol growth.
+In \S \ref{s:lindbladBound}, we consider situations where we can effectively control the Hilbert--Schmidt norm of the Lindblad evolution from below.
+Finally, in the Appendix~\ref{a:app}, we review some properties of pseudodifferential operators with quadratic symbol growth and in Appendix~\ref{a:num} we describe some numerical experiments on the Linblad evolution.

-{\bf Acknowledgements.} We would like to thank Simon Becker for pointing out reference \cite{dav} which clarified the trace class properties of $ e^{ t \mathcal L } $ and Zhenhao Li for helpful comments on the first version of this paper.
+{\bf Acknowledgements.} We would like to thank Simon Becker for pointing out reference \cite{dav} which clarified the trace class properties of $ e^{ t \mathcal L } $ and Zhenhao Li for helpful comments on early versions of this paper.
 We are also grateful to Felipe Hern\'andez, Daniel Ranard and Jess Riedel for an illuminating discussion of the results and methods of \cite{hrr}.

 JG acknowledges support from EPSRC grants EP/V001760/1 and EP/V051636/1 and MZ from the NSF grant DMS-1901462 and the Simons Foundation under a “Moir\'e Materials Magic” grant.
 MZ would like to thank Paul Brumer for introducing him, many years ago in the context of discussing \cite{gob}, to the problem of classical/quantum correspondence for Lindbladians.
 MZ is grateful to University College London for the generous hospitality during the writing of this paper.